iomesh/docs/docs/deploy/setup-workernode.md

 ### Setting Up `Open-iSCSI`

-1. On the node console, run the commands below to install `open-iSCSI`
+1. On the node console, run the commands below to install `open-iSCSI`.
    <!--DOCUSAURUS_CODE_TABS-->

    <!--RHEL/CentOS-->